danieljayB/TweetVoice/README.md

  The device/source code (personally used) is continuously listening to new conversations, and once processed, posts online for all to read/follow/engage.
 Social platforms like Twitter, Facebook, Instagram, etc allow us to (somewhat) control our content viewed by others.
 All of these platforms let us create an online version of ourselves, creating an idealozied perception viewable by our friends, followers, etc. I created  this device to un filter our offline dialogues, and directly bridge them online (specially through Twitter).

+<h2> Installation </h2>

-Installation: drag the entire 'TweetVoice' folder nested within the main TweetVoice folder into your sketch folder of the Processing IDE.
+drag the entire 'TweetVoice' folder nested within the main TweetVoice-master folder into your sketch folder of the Processing IDE.

+<h3> Afterword </h3>

 You can find my personal Twitter stream utilizing this tool here: